 If you're planning to be a general electrician, then you might want to think about starting your career with residences and moving over to commercial or industrial projects once you have mastered residential electrical work.

 Or, you could take trade school electrical courses in commercial while working as a residential electrician.
 This way, you can make a decent salary while mastering a broader skill set.
-Some companies may even help pay your schooling costs, be sure to check with your local schools for more detailed information on financial assistance.
+Some companies may even help pay your schooling costs, so be sure to check with your local schools for more detailed information on financial assistance.

 Job Consistency

-Additionally, you have the opportunity to earn a very good income.
-The BLS states the average pay for electricians in 2021 was $63,310, with the top 10% of electricians making $99,800 the same year (bls.gov).
+Additionally, the BLS states the average pay for electricians in 2023 was $67,810, with the top 10% of electricians making $104,180 or more that same year (bls.gov).

 Specialization